prettyneat-io/prettyneat.io/_posts/2022-03-26-welcome-to-mirror.md

 Once upon a time, Unity provided a first party multiplayer framework - UNet.
 That's gone.
 Thankfully, there's Mirror.

-# Mirror framework: The better Unity’s UNet replacement
+# Mirror framework: The improved UNet replacement

 Unfortunately, despite it still being  a class leading networking solution, it was no longer directly supported by the company.
 In UNet's stead, other multiplayer services came in to fill in its shoes (ex Photon), but they are notoriously more expensive (because they charge per connected "player").